7075 aluminium alloy: Uses

-The world's first mass-production usage of the 7075 aluminum alloy was for the Mitsubishi A6M Zero fighter.
-The aircraft was known for its excellent maneuverability which was facilitated by the higher strength of 7075 compared to previous aluminum alloys.
+The world's first mass-production usage of the 7075 aluminium alloy was for the Mitsubishi A6M Zero fighter.
+The aircraft was known for its excellent maneuverability which was facilitated by the higher strength of 7075 compared to previous aluminium alloys.

 7000 series alloys such as 7075 are often used in transport applications due to their high specific strength, including marine, automotive and aviation.
 These same properties lead to its use in rock climbing equipment, bicycle components, inline-skating-frames and hang glider airframes are commonly made from 7075 aluminium alloy.
 Hobby-grade RC models commonly use 7075 and 6061 for chassis plates.
 7075 is used in the manufacturing of M16 rifles for the U.S. military as well as AR-15 style rifles for the civilian market.
 In particular high-quality M16 rifle lower and upper receivers, as well as extension tubes, are typically made from 7075-T6 alloy.
 Desert Tactical Arms, SIG Sauer, and French armament company PGM use it for their precision rifles.
 It is also commonly used in shafts for lacrosse sticks, such as the STX sabre, and camping knife and fork sets.
 It is a common material used in competition yo-yos as well.

 Another application for the 7075-series alloy has been in connecting rods used in drag racing engines.
-Aluminum rods do not have the fatigue life of forged steel rods, but have less mass than their steel counterparts, resulting in lower mechanical stress during periods in which an engine is operated under full-throttle, high-RPM conditions.
+Aluminium connecting rods do not have the fatigue life of forged steel rods, but have less mass than their steel counterparts, resulting in lower mechanical stress during periods in which an engine is operated under full-throttle, high-RPM conditions.

 It has also been the standard material for crankcase guards on off-road motorcycles.

 Due to its high strength, low density, thermal properties, and its ability to be highly polished, 7075 is widely used in mold tool manufacturing.
 This alloy has been further refined into other 7000 series alloys for this application, namely 7050 and 7020.